How to Transfer Property Ownership in Pakistan? Here’s what You Need to Know

 Hence, they issue you the title document with updated owners.

-A question I get is how do you sell a minor’s property?
+I have a question: How do you sell a minor’s property?

 With that, a court of law issues “Permission to sell” after a person obtains a “Guardianship Certificate” from the Guardian Court.
 In it, a father or close relative is declared a Guardian of a minor.

-The crucial thing to remember is a court of law issues permission to sell only on producing a “Guarantee by a guarantor holding property”.
+The crucial thing to remember is that a court of law issues permission to sell only upon producing a “Guarantee by a guarantor holding property.”

-And, it takes a week in most cases depending on your documentation and lawyer competency.
+It usually takes a week, depending on your documentation and lawyer competency.

 What is Property Transfer as a Gift (Hiba)?